Send Feedback

 Request examples

-In the examples below it assumes that a CSV file is present in a S3 bucket which you can access.
+The examples below assume that a CSV file is available in an S3 bucket that you can access.

 .kurl.sync